 |

-a small, Swiss engineering firm to design and build
+hired a small, Swiss engineering firm to design

-Biel, this firm developed a completely new and unconventional
+University of Biel, this firm developed a completely

 A variety of American industries became acquainted